yoch/sparse-som/README.md

 Efficient Implementation of Self-Organizing Map for Sparse Input Data.

+This program uses an algorithm especially intended for sparse data, which much faster than the classical one on very sparse datasets (time-complexity depend to non-zero values only).

 #### Main features

 - Highly optimized for sparse data (LIBSVM format).